 I love a good road trip.
-Maybe it’s because I like driving.
-And seeing the beautiful scenery go by.
-In January, I took my father Thierry to enjoy the sights of Victoria.
+Maybe it’s because I like driving and seeing the beautiful scenery go by.
+I love going to Melbourne for a few days but this time I took my father Thierry to enjoy the sights of Victoria.
 For long drives and dramatic scenery, the Great Ocean Road seems an obvious choice.
 In two days, you can enjoy the Great Ocean Road and 8 highlights I selected for you.
 If you are extending your road trip throughout Victoria, I recommend visiting the Grampians National Park and Sovereign Hill.

 The Great Ocean Road officially starts at Torquay, a pleasant coastal town where we had breakfast after taking an early flight from Sydney to Avalon.
 I know it is synonymous with cheap flights, but Avalon is quite ideal for the Great Ocean Road.

 The Great Ocean Road stretches 250 kms from Torquay to Warrnambool and is one of the must-see destinations when visiting Australia.

 The first sight of the Great Ocean Road has to be Bells Beach, probably the most famous surfing beach in the world, home of the Rip Curl Pro.

 Bells Beach had been on my list of places to see for some time.
 And yes, I did think about the movie Point Break.

 The surfing culture is very much alive there.
 The waves weren’t too spectacular that day unfortunately but the location is nevertheless spectacular.